 CONFLICT: Merge conflict in parks/2 CONFLICT: Merge conflict in parks/3 CONFLICT: Merge conflict in parks/1 Automatic merge failed.
 Fix conflicts and then commit the result.

 You can check which elements are conflicted by running the

 geogig status command.
-The result will be similar to the one shown next:
+The result will be similar to that shown next.

 # On branch master # Unmerged paths: # (use "geogig add/rm <path/to/fid>..." as appropriate to mark resolution # # unmerged parks/2 # unmerged parks/3 # unmerged parks/1 # 3 total.